nikxco/mashreq/readme.md

 # Mashreq Monorepo

-This is a mono repo containing source code for Mashreq apps (web, Android, and iOS).
+This is a monorepo containing source code for Mashreq apps (web, Android, and iOS).

 App is built on top of React 18, and uses an NodeJS/ExpressJS based REST Api server to save and authenticate users.